petethegreat/petethegreat.github.io/index.md

 ## Resume
 A current version of my resume can be found [here]({{ "/assets/resume_PeterThompson.pdf" | relative_url }})

+## Travelling
+Please note that I  will be travelling for most of November, and may be difficult to reach by phone.
+I should have consistent access to email/internet, so please feel free to reach out and I'll do my best to get in touch.

 ## Data Science
 Here are a few things I've been working on recently.
 Some of these are from the [Coursera Data Science Specialisation](https://www.coursera.org/specializations/jhu-data-science)